-176. The source of potential harm for this postulated risk scenario is the introduced genes for glufosinate tolerance and male fertility restoration.
+177. The source of potential harm for this postulated risk scenario is the introduced genes for glufosinate tolerance and male fertility restoration.

-177. The applicant proposes that RF3 juncea canola would be cultivated on a commercial scale in all suitable agricultural cropping areas of Australia.
+- 178. The applicant proposes that RF3 juncea canola would be cultivated on a commercial scale in all suitable agricultural cropping areas of Australia.
 Cross pollination between the GM juncea canola proposed for release and other Indian mustard would most likely occur when different Indian mustard crops are grown in adjacent paddocks and flower synchronously.
-Cross pollination may also occur at a smaller scale with volunteer or feral Indian mustard populations.

-178. Outcrossing rates between neighbouring commercial canola fields in Australia are less than 0.1% averaged over whole fields (Rieger et al., 2002).
+Cross pollination may also occur at a smaller scale with volunteer or feral Indian mustard populations. - 179.
+Outcrossing rates between neighbouring commercial canola fields in Australia are less than 0.1% averaged over whole fields (Rieger et al., 2002).
 Although no information is available regarding B. juncea pollen movement in Australia, it is considered to be very similar to that observed for canola (OGTR, 2017).
-However, this is an area of uncertainty for this risk assessment.

-179. No GM Indian mustard with a herbicide tolerance trait has been authorised for commercial cultivation in Australia.
-The only available herbicide tolerant Indian mustard variety is the non-GM Clearfield[®] juncea canola (Chapter 1, Section 7.3.1).
-Crossing may occur between the GM juncea canola and Clearfield[®] juncea canola to produce a hybrid with tolerance to both glufosinate and imidazolinone herbicides.
+However, this is an area of uncertainty for this risk assessment. - 180.
+No GM Indian mustard with a herbicide tolerance trait has been authorised for commercial cultivation in Australia.
+The only available herbicide tolerant Indian mustard variety is the non-GM Clearfield® juncea canola (Chapter 1, Section 7.3.1).
+Crossing may occur between the GM juncea canola and Clearfield® juncea canola to produce a hybrid with tolerance to both glufosinate and imidazolinone herbicides.
 However, the current scale of Indian mustard production in Australia is very small (Chapter 1, Section 4.1).
-Correspondingly, the likelihood of both GM and non-GM (either herbicide tolerant or not) crops flowering concurrently in the same area (such that hybridisation was possible), in conjunction with the low likelihood of hybridisation between the two crops, means that few hybrids would be expected between the GM juncea canola and other Indian mustard in each growing season.

-180. Hybrid seed with the GM trait could disperse within agricultural areas, to intensive use areas, or to nature reserves, by the same mechanisms described in Risk Scenarios 2 and 3.
+Correspondingly, the likelihood of both GM and non-GM (either herbicide tolerant or not) crops flowering concurrently in the same area (such that hybridisation was possible), in conjunction with the low likelihood of hybridisation between the two crops, means that few hybrids would be expected between the GM juncea canola and other Indian mustard in each growing season. - 181.
+Hybrid seed with the GM trait could disperse within agricultural areas, to intensive use areas, or to nature reserves, by the same mechanisms described in Risk Scenarios 2 and 3.
 Volunteer or feral progeny of these hybrid plants could germinate and grow in these areas.
-In addition, if a field that is adjacent to the GM juncea canola is planted with an open pollinating Indian mustard variety, the farmer may retain seed, including a proportion of GM hybrid seed, for future planting.

-181. Crossing between the GM juncea canola and non-GM, non-herbicide tolerant Indian mustard varieties would result in hybrid plants highly similar to the GM juncea canola proposed for release.
-Therefore, the progeny is not expected to pose any greater risks than the GM juncea canola proposed for release.
+In addition, if a field that is adjacent to the GM juncea canola is planted with an open pollinating Indian mustard variety, the farmer may retain seed, including a proportion of GM hybrid seed, for future planting. - 182.
+Crossing between the GM juncea canola and non-GM, non-herbicide tolerant Indian mustard varieties would result in hybrid plants highly similar to the GM juncea canola proposed for release.